A hidden Markov model for statistical arbitrage in international crude oil futures markets: Empirical analysis

 \subsubsection{Risk analysis}

-Statistical arbitrage strategies may involve a considerable amount of risk.
-In particular, when opening a position, the investor does not know when the futures prices will realign again or whether convergence will ever be reached.
-As a consequence, the investor might find herself stuck in a costly position to maintain (due to margin calls) and that does not generate any profit for a prolonged period of time.
-In this section, we assess the riskiness of our statistical arbitrage strategies by means of a bootstrap-based analysis.
+Statistical arbitrage strategies might involve a considerable financial risk.
+In particular, when opening a position, the investor does not know when the futures prices will realign or whether convergence will ever be reached.
+As a consequence, the investor might find herself stuck in a costly position to maintain (due to margin calls) and that does not generate profits for a prolonged period of time.
+In this section, we assess the riskiness of the statistical arbitrage strategies by means of a bootstrap-based analysis.
 We conduct the analysis using the baseline bandwidth level $\alpha = 0.20$, an intermediate specification within the range considered above that balances trading frequency and transaction costs, as discussed in Section \ref{subsec:ParisTradingStrategies}.

-First of all, we compute the out-of-sample daily Value-at-Risk (VaR henceforth) of the strategies described in Section \ref{subsec:ParisTradingStrategies}.
-Moreover, we exploit the simulations that are required for VaR estimation in order to derive the empirical distribution of the annualized returns of our strategies.
-This is done by implementing the following successive steps: